Following updated government guidelines on May 13th 2020, all previously closed Surrey County Council countryside car parks are now open.

 Risk of wildfire

-With a very dry spring, many of the sites we care for are at a heightened risk of wildfire.
+With a very dry spring and summer, many of the sites we care for are at a heightened risk of wildfire.
 Please take extra care when visiting a reserve, especially heathland sites.

 Please do not light any fires or barbecues, dispose of cigarettes safely and take all litter home.
 If you discover a wildfire, please dial 999 and ask for the fire service.